jpmintz01/oTree/README.md

 Fixed in this version:
+- Adjust participant control "win/lose" ratio to something statistically/logically possible (RPS shouldn't be much more than 33% win)
+- move most pre-game questions to end
 - add adversary type and icon to RPS:<br>
 -- decision & win page<br>
 - fix post-game questionnaire, page 2: add bold to make questions more clear